 We’re open 24/7 during the vacation if you want to come in and study.
-However because of essential maintenance each Library will be closed briefly and MyBeckett will also be unavailable for a short time:
+However because of essential maintenance Sheila Silver Library will be closed briefly:

 - Sunday 26 August Sheila Silver Library, City Campus, will be closed 06:00-13:00

-Work to refurbish the ground floor of Sheila Silver Library began at the end of May and takes place at Headingley Library from 16 July so there will be some disruption to those areas.
+Work to refurbish the ground floor of Sheila Silver Library is now complete but the refurbishment of the ground floor and student meeting rooms of Headingley Library is still ongoing so there will be some disruption to those areas.

 Remember to have your Campus Card to enter Sheila Silver Library during the day and both Libraries overnight.

 If you’re at home you can still access your work on your P: drive via the Files tab in MyBeckett and use Discover for fast and easy searching of our books and journals.
 You can also visit other university libraries via the SCONUL Access Scheme (connect to the eduroam wireless network before you leave Leeds so you can use your laptop when you go).

 If you don’t need your books over the summer vacation return them to the Library.
 Any item that you still have on loan will continue to renew every week unless another student reserves it, or it reaches the maximum number of renewals.
 We’ll email your University email account if we need you to return your books so please remember to check it regularly.
 You’ll then have 7 days to return the item.
 Please also remember to cancel any Holds you have so that other students can use the stock.